krakenjs/nemo/README.md

 ### Screenshots

-You can use `nemo.runner.snap()` at any point in a test, to grab a screenshot.
-These screenshots will be named based on the respective test name, and number of screenshots taken using `nemo.runner.snap()`.
+You can use `nemo.snap()` at any point in a test, to grab a screenshot.
+These screenshots will be named based on the respective test name, and number of screenshots taken using `nemo.snap()`.
 E.g.
 - `my awesome test.1.png`
 - `my awesome test.2.png`
 - `my awesome test.3.png`